-G).
-Tendering and Contract Administration: In a competitive CI, tender documents are evaluated first by technical and financial criteria.
+7. Tendering and Contract Administration

+In a competitive CI, tender documents are evaluated first by technical and financial criteria.
 Before the technical and financial evaluation, bidders must pass the pregualification criteria.
-However, SMCs fail to secure pregualification criteria and technical thresholds due to a lack of equipment, human resources, and office space.
-In addition to this, most of the invitations to tender fail to consider the technical capacity of small contracting firms into account (Shifidi, 2010).
-Similarly, (2003) emphasized the inability of contractors to spend money on purchasing tender documents, transport, and phone bills to get quotations from the suppliers, time taken for the estimator to price the tender document, tender guarantees, or letter of intent payments; postage cost of tender documents for opening; poorly prepared tenders or estimates, etc. as vital causes of failure.
-Construction contracts are written documents that define the roles, responsibilities, and work and are legally binding on the parties involved (i.e., owner and contractor).
+However, SMCs fail to secure pregualification criteria and technical thresholds due to a lack of equipment, human resources and office space.
+In addition to this, most of the invitations to tender fail to consider the technical capacity of small contracting firms (Shifidi, 2010).
+Similarly, Shakantu (2003) emphasis the inability of contractors to spend money on purchasing tender documents, transport and phone bills to get guotations from suppliers, time taken for the estimator to price the tender document, tender guarantees or letter of intent payments as well as postage cost of tender documents for opening and poorly prepared tenders or estimates are among the vital causes of failure.
+Construction contracts are written documents that define the roles, responsibilities and work and are legally binding on the parties involved (i.e., owner and contractor).
 For reliability, the contract documents should be complete and unambiguous.
-However, as discussed by Laryea (2010), inappropriate contract conditions, incomplete contract documents, and failure to resolve contract disputes are significant issues.
-Furthermore, other researchers identified challenges such as poor supervision and monitoring (Fida, 2008), the uncooperative attitude of parties to a contract and weak enforcement of contract rules and regulations (Offei et al., 2019); poor estimating and job costing (Amoah et al., 2011); poor contract management (Kulemeka et al., 2015); lack of preferential/affirmative procurement policies (Rodrick, 2010).
+However, Laryea (2010) reveals that inappropriate contract conditions, incomplete contract documents and failure to resolve contract disputes are significant issues.
+Furthermore, other researchers identified challenges such as poor supervision and monitoring (Fida, 2008), the uncooperative attitude of parties to a contract and weak enforcement of contract rules and regulations (Offei, Kissi and Nani, 2019), poor estimating and job costing (Amoah, Ahadzie and Dansoh, 2011), poor contract management (Kulemeka, Kululanga and Morton, 2015) and the lack of preferential/affirmative procurement policies (Chilipunde, 2010).

 Understanding the underlying factors impacting the sustainable competency of SMCs is difficult due to the broad nature of the subject under investigation.
 As a result, it is necessary to investigate and thoroughly understand the critical aspects from various viewpoints.
-An extensive literature review was conducted to identify 65 potential factors from 7 core constructs.
-The identified determining core constructs are organizational structure, organizational culture, characteristics of entrepreneurs, competitive strategy, organizational resources, managerial skill and competency, and tendering and contract administration.
-It is presumed that there is a strong relationship among the factors, and each factor is interrelated with shared variables.
-The determinant factors are also mutually dependent, and improving one of the factors will improve the others.
-Based on the detailed existing theories and the factors, the following hypothesis was developed concerning the relationships among the research constructs.
-A conceptual framework for the study was developed based on the factors described in the literature.
+An extensive literature review was conducted to identify 65 potential factors from seven core constructs.
+The identified determining core constructs were organisational structure, organisational culture, characteristics of entrepreneurs, competitive strategy, organisational resources, managerial skill and competency, and tendering and contract administration.
+It was presumed that there was a strong relationship between the factors and that each factor was interrelated with shared variables.
+The determinant factors were also mutually dependent; therefore, improving one of the factors would improve the others.
+Based on the detailed existing theories and the factors, a hypothesis was developed concerning the relationships between research constructs.
+A conceptual framework for the study was also developed based on the factors described in the literature.